SaaStacked/saastack/CONTRIBUTING.md

 * Build the solution
 * or run `dotnet build` on the `src/SaaStack.sln` solution

-There are 3 flavors of build configuration: `Debug`, `Release` and `ReleaseForDeploy`, these are very standard build configurations, and they have been enhanced.
+There are 2 flavors of build configuration: `Debug`, `Release`, these are very standard build configurations, and they have been enhanced.

 * `Debug` includes symbols for debugging, and defines `TESTINGONLY`, it is intended to be used on developers desktops for local development.
 * `Release` does not include debugging symbols, and defines `TESTINGONLY`, it is intended to be used to verify the release and run tests in CI.
-* `ReleaseForDeploy` does not include debugging symbols, and does not include `TESTINGONLY`, it is intended to be built in CI as a final build.

 * `TESTINGONLY` is a conditional compilation variable, that is used in code blocks: `#if TESTINGONLY...#endif`.
 It is for including code specifically for testing purposes only - not for deploying to Staging/Production environments.
-(Code surrounded by `#if TESTINGONLY...` is removed by the compiler in the `ReleaseForDeploy` flavor).
+(Code surrounded by `#if TESTINGONLY...` is removed by the compiler in the production builds).

-> The `Release` and `ReleaseForDeploy` build flavors must pass in GitHub actions to submit changes to the codebase
+> The `Release` build flavor must pass in GitHub actions to submit changes to the codebase

 ## Testing the code